kaionabuco/shoui520.github.io/docs/routine.md

 **Word looking up trick: The Yomitan Search Page**

-You can use Yomitan to search up words by typing it or copy and pasting it.

-You will need to use the Yomitan search page to look up words from my Yotsubato Reading Helper.

-You can access the search page by clicking on the Yomitan icon in your browser extensions toolbar, and then clicking the magnifying glass icon.
-Or by pressing ++alt++++insert++
+You can use the Yomitan search page to look up words from my Yotsuba&!
+Reading Helper by typing them or copy-pasting them.
+Access the search page by clicking on the Yomitan icon in your browser extensions toolbar, and then clicking on the magnifying glass icon.
+You can also press ++alt++++insert++

 **Q: How long will it actually take to read 100 pages?**

 A: At a pace of 10 minutes per page, it will take 16 hours and 40 minutes.

-If you read it for 1 hour every day for the rest of the 30 days, you can finish it in time.

-This is assuming your pace stays at 10 minutes per page though!

-Your pace can increase the more you get used to reading Yotsubato.
+If you read it for 1 hour every day for the rest of the 30 days, you can finish it in time, assuming your pace stays at 10 minutes per page.
+Your pace can also increase the more you get used to reading Yotsuba&!

 **Q: Am I looking up every word in the manga or am I using a dice to decide?**